aviaryan/Ahk-Best-Practices/README.md

 # Ahk-Style-Guide
-AutoHotkey style guide, maintained by the community
+AutoHotkey style guide, maintained by the community.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines.

 ## Table of Contents